sunchaserinfo/wp-libravatar-replace/readme.txt

 == Installation via Composer ==

+(available since 2.0.3.1)

-If you are using Composer to manage your plugins, add PHP Pear and plugin's BitBucket repo (mercurial) and then require sunchaser/libravatar package.
+If you are using Composer to manage your plugins, add PHP Pear repo (for Services_Libravatar) and plugin's BitBucket repo (mercurial) and then require sunchaser/libravatar package.
 You should use composer/installers to ensure that the plugin will be installed to the correct path.

     {
         "repositories": [